Effective time management is about working smarter in the right direction - the direction of your highest priorities.

 "Failing to plan is planning to fail"

-A long term plan for your goals that means that you are armed with this shield and you can be clear that giving in to other demands will have an impact on the achievement of our goals.
+A long term plan for your goals arms you with a shield to protect you from giving in to other demands.

 One of the most common goal setting mistakes is to set a deadline without setting a schedule.